Inpatient vs. Outpatient Therapy: Which Level of Care is Right for You?

 - Inpatient Treatment (Residential/Hospital): This is the most acute level of care, characterized by a living situation of 24/7 residence at the facility.
 The schedule is highly structured with continuous monitoring, and the primary goal is crisis stabilization and medical safety.
 Due to the high-risk clinical profile, the environment is controlled and restrictive, and the clinical necessity is immediate danger or inability to function safely.

 - Outpatient Treatment (PHP/IOP): This level of care allows for functional independence, characterized by a living situation where the client lives at home and attends sessions daily.
 The schedule involves structured day or evening sessions that fit around a client’s life.
 The primary goal is symptom management and skill integration into daily life.
-This provides a environment that is real-world and community-focused, suitable for those with a clinical necessity defined as significant distress, but who are stable and safe.
+This provides an environment that is real-world and community-focused, suitable for those with a clinical necessity defined as significant distress, but who are stable and safe.

 Understanding the Benefits of Outpatient Therapy